eslint/eslint/docs/rules/no-spaced-func.md

-# Disallow Spaces in Function Calls (no-spaced-func)
+# disallow spacing between `function` identifiers and their applications (no-spaced-func)

 (fixable) The `--fix` option on the [command line](../user-guide/command-line-interface#fix) automatically fixes problems reported by this rule.